Ratha Paasam (1954 film): Production

 When he was 17−18 years old, C. V. Sridhar wrote a story named Latchiyavathi and approached AVM Productions with the intention of making it a film, but AVM director P. Neelakantan rejected it.
 The story was later picked up for the stage by T. K. Shanmugam's troupe, T.K.S.
 Brothers and staged as Ratha Paasam.
 The play's film adaptation would later be produced by Shanmugam's brother T. K. Muthusamy under the banner "Auvai Productions", and directed by R. S. Mani.
 The screenplay was written by Sridhar.
 Cinematography was handled by Nemai Ghosh, and the editing by K. Govindasamy.
 Shanmugam and his other brother Bhagavathi, who acted in the play, reprised their roles in the film adaptation.
 Shooting took place at Neptune Studios, later known as Dr. MGR-Janaki College of Arts and Science for Women.

 Soundtrack

-Music was composed by M. K. Athmanathan and A. V. Natarajan while the lyrics were penned by M. K. Athmanathan and Ku.
-Ma.
-Balasubramaniam.
-Playback singers are P. Leela, M. L. Vasanthakumari, Jikki, K. Rani, Kantha, (Radha) Jayalakshmi, Thiruchi Loganathan, A. M. Rajah and S. C. Krishnan.
+Music was composed by M. K. Athmanathan and A. V. Natarajan.
+The T.K.S.
+Brothers intentionally did chose Athmanathan while rejecting suggestions for established composers.
 The song "Dullu...
 Dullu...
 Very Dullu..." is a satire on the economic situation and hypocrisy of Madras in the 1950s and of how people then lived their lives.

 Release and reception

-Ratha Paasam was released on 14 August 1954.
-The film was a commercial success, and film historian Randor Guy said it would be "Remembered for: the moving story, commendable performances and the song ‘Dullu... dullu... very dullu...’".
+Ratha Paasam was released on 14 August 1954, and became a commercial success.
+AVM later produced the Hindi remake Bhai-Bhai in 1956.

-Remake

-The film was remade in Hindi as Bhai-Bhai in 1956.